 4. Don’t Invest It- Again, keep your fund liquid.
 Why not invest your emergency fund?
 The Smart Money article suggests bond funds as an alternative to high interest savings account.
 This is terrible idea as bonds really are volatile and risky.

 Bonds are risky, there I said it.
 When the record low interest rates begin increasing in the next few years, bonds will become even more risky.
+Risk is for investments, not rainy day funds.

 When thinking about emergency funds, there is no need to take on more risk.
 Keep it simple and boring.
 You’ll be glad you did.